 Did you know that there are over 12000 species of ants and that each species has something unique about them?

-On the home page of my website you will see a leaf cutter ant.
-It’s there for a reason.
+I'm fascinated by the leaf cutter ant.
 Did you know that the leaf cutter ant can carry things 5000 times its weight?

 Not only that, but they live in complex societies complete with a farm and a waste management system.
 But we’re not having a biology lesson – we’re here to talk about how ants tell us of the glory of God.